ReekenX/ansible-playbooks/README.md

 # Screenshot

-Picture or didn't happened?
-Here:
+Picture or didn't happened, right?
+Here you go:

 ![Playing with Ansible playbook on Xterm](screenshots/running_on_single_machine.png?raw=true "Playing with Ansible playbook on Xterm")